vineethkumarv/sv-wiki/Functions.md

 **output:**

 ![func call from display1](https://user-images.githubusercontent.com/110412468/188594048-7d9f5443-493d-4b26-805c-9e3e5f9c897d.png)

+              Fig.3- output for function call from an expression

 In the above example, we didn't use any variables to store the values of the return type of the function, function is called directly from the display statement where the return value is passed to the display statement or else can be used in any expression i.e., function can be called as part of an expression (if we want to add 3 values of 4,5,6 then we can use as 4+sum(5,6).)